Anti-concentration and honest, adaptive confidence bands: Generic construction of honest confidence bands

 \section{Generic construction of honest confidence bands}

 We go back to the analysis of confidence bands.
 Recall that we consider the following setting.
-We observe i.i.d. random variables $X_{1},\dots,X_{n}$ with common unknown density $f \in \mathcal{F}$ on $\mathbb{R}^d$, where $\mathcal{F}$ is a nonempty subset of densities on $\mathbb{R}^d$.
+We observe i.i.d. random vectors $X_{1},\ldots,X_{n}$ with common unknown density $f \in \mathcal{F}$ on $\mathbb{R}^d$, where $\mathcal{F}$ is a nonempty subset of densities on $\mathbb{R}^d$.
 We denote by $\Pr_f$ the probability distribution corresponding to the density $f$.
-We first state the result on the construction of honest confidence band under certain high level conditions and then show that these conditions hold for most commonly used kernel density estimators.
+We first state the result on the construction of honest confidence bands under certain high-level conditions and then show that these conditions hold for most commonly used kernel density estimators.

-\subsection{Main Result}
+\subsection{Main result}

-Let $\mathcal{X}\subset\RR^d$ be a set of interest.
-Let $\hat{f}_{n}(\cdot,l)$ be a generic estimator of $f$ with a smoothing parameter $l \in \mathcal{L}_{n}$ where $\mL_n$ is the candidate set.
-Denote by $\sigma_{n,f}(x,l)$ the standard deviation of $\sqrt{n}\hat{f}_{n}(x,l)$.
-We assume that $\sigma_{n,f}(x,l)$ is positive on $\mathcal{V}_{n} := \mathcal{X} \times \mathcal{L}_{n}$ for all $f \in \mathcal{F}$.
-Define the studentized process $Z_{n,f} = \{ Z_{n,f}(v) : v=(x,l) \in \mathcal{V}_{n} \}$ by (\ref{student}).
+Let $\mathcal{X}\subset\mathbb{R}^d$ be a set of interest.
+Let $\hat{f}_{n}(\cdot,l)$ be a generic estimator of $f$ with a smoothing parameter $l \in\mathcal{L}_{n}$ where $\mathcal{L}_n$ is the candidate set.
+Denote by $\sigma_{n,f}(x,l)$ the standard deviation of $\sqrt{n}\hat {f}_{n}(x,l)$.
+We assume that $\sigma_{n,f}(x,l)$ is positive on $\mathcal{V}_{n}:= \mathcal{X} \times\mathcal{L}_{n}$ for all $f \in\mathcal{F}$.
+Define the studentized process $Z_{n,f} = \{ Z_{n,f}(v)\dvtx v=(x,l) \in \mathcal{V}_{n} \}$ by (\ref{student}).
 Let

 denote the supremum of the studentized process.
 We assume that $W_{n,f}$ is a well-defined random variable.
 Let $c_{1},C_{1}$ be some positive constants.
-We will make the following high level conditions.
+We will assume the following high-level conditions.